 - Insurance Information Institute: What is Homeowners Insurance?

-- Allstate: What Does Renters Insurance Cover?
+- Allstate: What is Renters Insurance?

 - Insurance Information Institute: What is Auto Insurance?

-- Allstate: What Does No-Fault Insurance Cover?
+- Allstate: What Is No-Fault Insurance (Aka Personal Injury Protection Or PIP Insurance)?

 - Insure.com: Ultimate Guide to Insurance for Hitting Stuff in the Road